 The designer of the Indian Quarter Eagle was Bela Lyon Pratt, a sculptor from Boston.
 His design replaced the long running Liberty Head design for the $2.50 gold denomination.

-For the Indian Quarter Eagle series:
+Indian Head Quarter Eagle Notes:

 - There were only fifteen different circulation issues of the series, minted in thirteen different years.